opa334/TrollStore/README.md

 - Getting proper platformization
 - Spawning a launch daemon (Would need `CS_PLATFORMIZED`)
-- Injecting a tweak into a system process (Would need `CS_PLATFORMIZED`, a userland PAC bypass and a PMAP Trust Level bypass)
+- Injecting a tweak into a system process (Would need `CS_PLATFORMIZED`, a userland PAC bypass and a PMAP trust level bypass)

 # Credits and Further Reading